jritzeku/medium-clone/README.md

 <h1 align="center">medium-clone</h1>

 ## DEMO!!!

 A blog application containing most of the core functionalities as https://medium.com.
  &nbsp;
+This app is meant for learning/educational purposes only.
+ &nbsp;
 This should cover most of the features/use cases.

 https://www.youtube.com/watch?v=YlwLhb7eEYg